 According to the Frost and Sullivan report (the only independent, like-for-like comparison we could find between the two facets of the diamond industry), the mined diamond industry uses 480 litres of water per carat, where lab-grown diamonds use 70 litres.
 Taking a closer look, it’s clear that the more environmentally aware countries, (Canada, US, Australia, South Africa) are taking steps to reduce their water usage, where other countries are not.

-The IQ Diamond uses a tiny fraction of this, because the manufacturing process takes a fraction of the time that a regular lab-grown CVD (Chemical Vapour Deposition) diamond requires.
+Our Ethica Diamonds use a tiny fraction of this, because the manufacturing process takes a fraction of the time that regular lab-grown CVD (Chemical Vapour Deposition) diamonds requires.

 How do you measure environmental damage?
 Do you look at the surface area of land destroyed to sink the mine or build the factory?
 Do you look at the damage caused to the water in the area around the mine, or to biodiversity, crops, and migration patterns of wildlife?

 In this case, whichever way you cut it, mined diamonds are significantly worse than lab-grown diamonds.
 There are numerous examples in our website and elsewhere showing the incredible amount of damage that is caused to the natural environment by diamond mining, even when they’re trying to be careful, and put it back how they found it once they’ve finished.